panteng/fullpage-boilerplate/README.md

         npm install --production

-   Add `--` tag to only install dependencies that are needed for production environment.
+   Add `--production` tag to only install dependencies that are needed for production environment.

-## Development Guide

-Coming soon.

 ## License